 - In a food processor fitted with a chopping blade, process the almonds and 3 Tablespoons of the sugar until the almonds are finely ground.
 Set aside.

-Preheat the oven to 350° F. Line two large baking sheets with parchment paper.
-Using a small disher, portion the dough into 48 pieces.
+- Preheat the oven to 350° F. Line two large baking sheets with parchment paper.
+Using a small ice cream scoop, portion the dough into 48 pieces.
 Roll the dough into small balls; place about 2 inches apart on the prepared baking sheets.
-Bake in center to top third of the oven until the cookies are lightly browned all over, 10 to 12 minutes.
+Bake in the center to the top third of the oven until the cookies are lightly browned all over, 10 to 12 minutes.
 Let the cookies cool on the baking sheets for 3 minutes.
 Carefully transfer to wire cooling racks and cool completely.

-- In the top part of a double boiler over hot, not simmering, water, melt the chocolate.
-Alternatively, melt the chocolate in the microwave in 20 second increments on 50 power.
+- Melt the chocolate chips in the microwave in 20 second increments on 50% power.

 - Using a small icing spatula or knife, spread about a teaspoon on the underside of a cookie, then sandwich it with another cookie, placing them back to back.
 When the chocolate has cooled and set, store cookies at room temperature in an airtight container.
 Yield: 4 dozen single cookies; 2 dozen sandwich cookies.
 (See Tip 5)